Yamaha T135: Malaysia

+For 2023 (dubbed as V8) the model was upgraded with fuel injection instead of previous carburetor models.

 2008

 In 2008, the fuel injected version of the T135 was launched for the Thailand market (dubbed as Spark 135i), making it the second underbone motorcycle using fuel injection after the Honda's Wave 125i.
 There are 3 main Yamaha factories that assembled the T135.
 These are Indonesia, Thailand and newest is Philippines.

 2011

 In 2011, the T135 was facelifted with a new body design.
 The transmission of the Malaysia's and Indonesia's manual clutch variant was revised to 5-speed transmission from the previous 4-speed as an upgrade.
-Hong Leong Yamaha Malaysia produced a cut-off from the CDI which limits the motorcycle's performance for the facelifted version.
+Hong Leong Yamaha Malaysia manufactured a cut-off from the CDI which limits the motorcycle's performance for the facelifted version.

 2016

 In 2016, the manual clutch variant of the T135 was discontinued, as the T-150 made its debut.
 The automatic clutch variant is still sold.

 2019

 In September 2019 the YAMAHA 135LC SE was introduced, the real successor of the Spark 135 series.
 Although in many countries the Exciter/ Jupiter 150-155cc is seen as the successor this is virtual an other model.
 The engine and all main components are the same as previous models.
 A better secured keylock and new bodywork and dashboard are the main changes.